-Impacts are presented in CO_2e .
-This "currency" allows us to calculate the raw material and energy consumption during the individual stages and compare them based on CO_2e .
-We are continually improving the energy efficiency of our products and the prohas already shown a 25 per cent reduction between 2000 and 2010.
+Impacts are presented in CO2e.
+This "currency" allows us to calculate the raw material and energy consumption during the individual stages and compare them based on CO2e.
+We are continually improving the energy efficiency of our products and the production process.
+The total certified assessment has already shown a 24 per cent reduction between 2000 and 2010.
 We managed to achieve this impressive reduction by reaching a variety of technology milestones.
 One of these milestones was the introduction of high-frequency charging technology and fourth-generation alternating power technology.
-With 80 per cent of the total, the use stage makes up the largest part of the product life cycle assessment.
+With 80 per cent the use stage makes up the largest part of the product life cycle assessment.
 Energy-efficient intralogistics products therefore make an important contribution to climate protection.
-Foreword